Mela User Guide

 Relative Pitch

-Relative Pitch is a Pitch Processor module that transposes the input Pitch signal.
+The Relative Pitch module transposes and detunes the Pitch signal.

 Semitones